shaunchuah/musicsamples/README.md

 - The templates are found in core/templates.
 Most functions are using a single template for a single view so you can customise particular aspects as you desire

-## SAAS version available here

-SAAS version of this here if you don't want to worry about configuring all the above steps: https://www.sampletrek.com/

-Documentation for that here: https://docs.sampletrek.com/

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.